discounter24/UniversalOrganiserControls/README.md

 This repository is the core of most functions in [Unturned Server Organiser](https://unturned-server-organiser.com/) and [Minecraft Server Organiser](https://minecraft-server-organiser.com/).
 Feel free to browser the code, open issues or help improve te code by creating push requests.

 ### Dontate
-Please dontate to keeo this repository maintained: https://www.paypal.me/unturneduso
+Please dontate to keep this repository maintained: https://www.paypal.me/unturneduso

 ### Support or Contact